shadow7692/notes/content/posts/pneumothorax.md

 ### Management

-Spontaenous pneumothorax is managed with aspiration and/or chest drain.
+Spontaenous pneumothorax is managed with **aspiration**.
+- If no dyspnoea and <2cm air rim, consider discharge with follow-up.
+- If apiration fails twice, a **chest drain** is required.

-Video-assisted thoracoscopic surgery (VATS) considered for recurrent pneumothorax to allow for pleurodesis with [bullectomy](https://www.svhlunghealth.com.au/procedures/procedures-treatments/bullectomy).
+**Video-assisted thoracoscopic surgery (VATS)** is considered for recurrent pneumothorax or failed chest drain.
+- Abrasive or chemical **pleurodesis** to seal the pleural space by causing an inflammatory reaction.
+- **Pleurectomy** to remove the pleura.

+Tension pneumothorax is managed with **needle decompression**, by inserting a large bore (14-16 gauge) cannula into the second intercostal space in the midclavicular line.

 Discharge advice includes smoking cessation, avoid flying for two-weeks, and scuba diving permaban unless bilateral pleurectomy with normal postoperative lung function and CT.
 ​